Outer snapping hip – Step 2

 Stand with support.
 Bend your knee and grasp your foot with your hand.
 Pull your foot up and your knee slightly backwards, so that your thigh is increasingly stretched.
 Hold the stretch for 20 seconds.
 Relax for 20 seconds.
 The exercise can also be performed lying down.

-Stand with your legs spread apart.
-One leg straight and the other slightly bent.
-Shift your weight to the side on the bent leg so that there is an increasing stretch on the inside of the opposite thigh.
+Stand with your legs apart.
+Keep one leg straight and the other slightly bent.
+Shift your weight to the side onto your bent leg, so that you feel a gradual stretch on the inside of the opposite thigh.
 Hold the stretch for 20 seconds.
-Repeat the exercise on the opposite leg.
+Repeat the exercise on the other leg.

 Lie on your back with one leg straight, the other leg bent and your foot on the other side of the straight leg.
 Pull your knee up towards the opposite shoulder so that your buttocks become increasingly stretched.
 Hold the stretch for 20 seconds.
 Relax for 20 seconds.